 Fire safety regulations are not always strictly applied.
 In planning your activities, consider fire safety standards.

 Most roads in Solomon Islands are in a poor state of repair making driving difficult.
 Poor vehicle maintenance and poor standards of driving also increase the risks.
-See also our road travel page.
+See our road travel page.

-Unexploded World War II ordnance still exists in Solomon Islands, particularly at Hell’s Point and the ridges behind Honiara, the New Georgia groups of islands, the former capital of Tulagi, and the Russell Islands.
+Unexploded World War II ordnance is still present in Solomon Islands, particularly at Hell’s Point and the ridges behind Honiara, the New Georgia groups of islands, the former capital of Tulagi, and the Russell Islands.
 The condition and stability of the ordnance is largely unknown.
 Care should be taken in these areas when hiking, boating or diving.
 Local advice should be sought before travelling in these areas.

 Domestic flights schedules are generally unreliable and subject to disruption.
 You should contact airlines directly to check the status of flights.